TDA-Jyamiti/CMVFBarcode/README.md

 Every raw frame must survive SCC coarsening unchanged, and every consecutive pair must differ by exactly one binary block split or merge.
 For a split `B = W ⊔ V`, the implementation identifies the child `W` closed in `B`, stably orders the parent as `[W | V]`, and executes the paper's recursive maximal-simplex expansion with elementary right splits and merges.
 The reverse sequence implements a merge; transpositions between differently adapted block orders carry the required changes of basis.

-Without `--validated`, `cmvf_barcodes` retains the general maximum-overlap translator.
-That mode deliberately accepts arbitrary multivector-field sequences which need not be related by block refinements, so its connecting route is not the restrictive block-filtration construction.
+Without `--validated`, `cmvf_barcodes` utilizes a general maximum-overlap translator.
+This mode deliberately accepts arbitrary multivector-field sequences which need not be related by block refinements, so its connecting route is not the restrictive block-filtration construction.
+Our translator attempts to do this in an efficient way, requiring a heuristically small number of transpose, split, and merge operations.

 Loading coalesces raw blocks that belong to the same strongly connected component of the quotient block graph.
 Validated mode rejects a frame if this changes its raw partition; general mode continues with the coarsened partition.